echiou/metamorphe-zoetrope/README.md

 ![][flash]

+The strobe light is an on-demand power strobe.
+It charges an 800 V capacitor from a 12 V power supply then discharges from a trigger signal between 5V and 12V.
+We triggered the stobe with a transistor connected to an Arduino digital output pin.
+The current draw of the strobe is determined by the triggering frequency, which was approximately 0.4 A for our 24 fps application.
+Tim had the strobe module lying around from a previous project, it can be purchased as an assembled module from [xenonflashtubes.com](http://www.xenonflashtubes.com/12v-power-strobe.html)

-In addition to powering the strobe light with the record player's power supply and controlling it with the Arduino, we also had to position it to flash onto the models.
+In addition to powering the strobe light with the record player's power supply and controlling it with the Arduino, we had to position it illuminate the animation.
 We did this by replacing the record player's needle with a laser cut mount for the flash.

 ## Speed Control ##